brianWreaves/BetweenUs/README.md

    ```bash
    npm run dev
    ```
-4. Open the forwarded preview link (or `http://localhost:3000` if running locally) and confirm the Phase 2 overview with storage status renders.
+4. Open the forwarded preview link (or `http://localhost:3000` if running locally) and confirm the Phase 3 overview with storage + training summaries renders.

-### PWA & storage smoke test
+### PWA, storage & training smoke test

-1. Look for the install prompt in Firefox or use the browser menu → “Install BetweenUs”.
+1. Look for the install prompt (Android Firefox uses “Add to Home screen”).
+Relaunch to confirm standalone mode.
-2. After installing, relaunch the standalone app and confirm the landing screen loads.
-3. Toggle the “Message size preview” slider — the percentage and preview text should persist on refresh.
+2. Toggle the “Message size preview” slider — the percentage and preview text should persist on refresh.
+3. Enter a suburb/region in the vocabulary hint box; reload to confirm it remains saved.
+4. Visit `/training`, mark a phrase “Done”, move to the next, reload; the counter should persist.
-4. Switch your device/DevTools to offline mode; the page should still load with cached assets and stored preferences.
+5. Switch the device/DevTools to offline mode; the landing page and stored preferences should still be available.

 ### Available npm scripts